Systems Neurobiology Laboratory

 The ability to respond to environmental stimuli, such as avoiding a predator or approaching a food source, with appropriate choices is critical for survival.
 There are two classes of motivated behaviors: seeking pleasure and avoiding pain.
 Although most animals are capable of learning to associate either positive or negative valence to environmental cues to help them thrive, we are only beginning to understand the neural circuit mechanisms governing the formation, retrieval or extinction of an associative memory.

-When the neural circuits mediating reward processing, fear, motivation, memory or inhibitory control are perturbed, we may observe a number of disease states such as substance abuse, attention-deficit disorder, anxiety and depression.
+When the neural circuits mediating reward-processing, fear, motivation, memory or inhibitory control are perturbed, we may observe a number of disease states such as substance abuse, attention-deficit disorder, anxiety and depression.
 These are among the most prevalent neuropsychiatric disorders, and show a high rate of co-occurrence, as patients diagnosed with anxiety or mood disorders are approximately twice as likely to develop a substance abuse disorder.

-Discovered neural circuit mechanisms underlying compulsive reward-seeking behaviors (for sucrose, food, alcohol).
+Tye has uncovered the neural circuit mechanisms underlying compulsive reward-seeking behaviors (for sucrose, food, alcohol).